nighthawk-apps/nighthawk-wallet-android/README.md

 # Nighthawk Wallet
-Zcash wallet using the Zcash Android SDK that is maintained by nighthawk apps.
+Shielded ZEC wallet using the Zcash Android SDK, maintained by nighthawk apps.

 ### Download